arturvt/Angular-Swapi/README.md

   - [ ]  Planets
   - [ ]  Vehicles
   - [ ]  Starships
+- [ ]  Add states to prevent unecessary requests
+  - [ ]  Apply the isLoading flag so loader will be visible from app.component
 - [ ]  Use Firebase as Database
 - [ ]  Add Images
 - [ ]  Add Animations